zevilz/WebServerCloudBackups/README.md

 - `7` - maximum
 - `9` - ultra

-Better compression ratios with big files can lead to fails. if at an archiving there is a fails that it is necessary to lower compression ratio.
+Note: better compression ratios with big files can lead to fails. if at an archiving there is a fails that it is necessary to lower compression ratio.

+Supported protocols:

+- `webdav` - WebDav
+- `s3` - Amazon S3
+- `ssh` - via rsync (required connection to backup server via ssh key)

+Note: by default the script will do backups with all protocols.
+The script backup only with specified protocol if it set.

 ### Cron